-You'll find plenty to do around the terminal.
-Trails lead down to the nearby beach and through the shoreline wetlands.
-You can browse the small gift shop, buy drinks and snacks, walk your dog in the dog-walking area and on the beach, relax at a picnic table, or boot up your laptop and take advantage of the terminal's wireless internet service.
+You'll need to arrive 30 to 90 minutes ahead of your sailing time but there's plenty to do around the terminal.
+Trails lead down to the nearby beach and through shoreline wetlands.
+You can browse the tiny gift shop, buy drinks and snacks, walk your dog in the dog-walking area and on the beach, relax at a picnic table, or boot up your laptop and take advantage of the terminal's wireless internet service.
 Easy does it—you're in San Juan Islands vacation mode now.

 To drive to the Anacortes ferry terminal from Seattle:

 - Take Exit 230 to Burlington/Anacortes (or Exits 221 or 226 through scenic Skagit Valley)